ViaTechSystems/FrontendBlogRedesign/README.md

 https://github.com/jazzband/django-widget-tweaks

-Any custom JQuery or JQuery Packages or CSS framework you want to accomplish the task at hand.
+Use any custom JQuery or CSS, or JQuery Packages/CSS frameworks you want to accomplish the task at hand.
 JQuery is already loaded in the base.html template